-A preterm birth is defined as a birth that occurs before 37 completed weeks of pregnancy.57 Preterm birth disproportionately affects AI/AN women.58 Tobacco use, low socioeconomic status, low maternal age, and single marital status put women at higher risk for having a preterm delivery.58 A factor associated with preterm birth is age-teens and women over 35 have an increased likelihood of preterm birth.59
+A preterm birth is defined as a birth that occurs before 37 completed weeks of pregnancy.57 Preterm birth disproportionately affects Al/AN women.58 Tobacco use, low socioeconomic status, low maternal age, and single marital status put women at higher risk for having a preterm delivery.58 A factor associated with preterm birth is age-teens and women over 35 have an increased likelihood of preterm birth.59

-Across the Helena UIH service area, 15.0% of all infants born to Al/AN women were born preterm, which was not statistically significantly different from that of their NHW counterparts at 10.1% (Figure 23).
-Pregnant Al/AN women were statistically as likely as NHW women to give birth preterm.
+Across the Albuquerque UIH service area, 12.7% of all infants born to Al/AN women were born preterm, which was statistically significantly higher than their NHW counterparts at 10.5% (Figure 23).
+Additionally, pregnant Al/AN women were 1.2 times as likely to have an infant born preterm as NHW women.
+Patterns of preterm births were similar for both NHW and Al/AN women by age (Figure 24).
+Although preterm births generally increased as maternal age increased, women between 20-29 years had the lowest proportion of preterm births than any other age group for both NHW and Al/AN women.